aryan68125/Fast_api_project/README.md

 - Instead of manually defining tables in postgres, we can define our tables as python models.
 - Queries can be made exclusively through python code.
 No SQL is necessary.
 ### SQLAlchemy in FastAPI to make database connection.
-SQLmodel is an ORM library that allows us to communicate with the Database engine in a similar way to how django orm works.
+- SQLmodel is an ORM library that allows us to communicate with the Database engine in a similar way to how django orm works.
+- SQLAlchemy is an stand alone ORM library that has no association with FastAPI.
+It can be used with any other python web frameworks or any python based application.

 <br>